rsheehan/Remix/README.md

         another type of method on (me) with (param) : body of method

+More information about Remix can be found in this presentation, [IntroToRemix.pdf](https://github.com/rsheehan/Remix/files/6872199/IntroToRemix.pdf), the first half shows how Remix can be used to develop a program from pseudocode, the second half describes the language.

 Here is an animated random landscape program in Remix.